Mindful Marketing

 • Mindful Marketing Book

 • Mindful Ads?
-Vote Your Mind!

 • Contact

-The World Needs Mindful Marketing
+The Growing Need for Mindful Marketing

-Marketing is one of the world's most pervasive influences
+Marketing is one of the world's most pervasive influences:

-• Consumers are exposed to hundreds of marketing messages a day
+• Consumers are exposed to hundreds of marketing messages a day and continually interact with the goods, service, and ideas marketers provide.

-• Millions of people work in marketing-related fields including advertising, customer service, digital marketing, research, sales, and social media
+• Millions of people work in marketing-related fields including advertising, customer service, digital marketing, research, sales, and social media.

 • Often the further people advance in their careers (e.g., VP, president, CEO), the more marketing they do.